opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 [255 255 255]
 @endcode

-**warning**
+**Warning**

-Numpy is a optimized library for fast array calculations.
-So simply accessing each and every pixel values and modifying it will be very slow and it is discouraged.
+Numpy is an optimized library for fast array calculations.
+So simply accessing each and every pixel value and modifying it will be very slow and it is discouraged.

 @note The above method is normally used for selecting a region of an array, say the first 5 rows and last 3 columns.
-For individual pixel access, the Numpy array methods, array.item() and array.itemset() are considered better, however they always return a scalar.
-If you want to access all B,G,R values, you need to call array.item() separately for all.
+For individual pixel access, the Numpy array methods, array.item() and array.itemset() are considered better.
+They always return a scalar, however, so if you want to access all the B,G,R values, you will need to call array.item() separately for each value.

 Better pixel accessing and editing method :
 @code{.py}